TheFutureIsFemale: The Female Convention

 The Hungarian writer and literary critic Zsófia Bán explained how she demands women's rights through the incisiveness and imaginative power of language.

 By means of a video message, Egyptian-American journalist, writer and feminist Mona Eltahawy made it crystal clear that the convention fails to do justice to refugees and women without residency permits, or those who depend on their partners for their residency status.

-We will also talk to Kaouthar Darmoni, CEO of Atria, Institute on gender equality and women's history in Amsterdam, and to actor and writer Nazmiye Oral about the role they can and want to play in this debate.
+We also spoke to Kaouthar Darmoni, CEO of Atria, Institute on gender equality and women's history in Amsterdam, and to actor and writer Nazmiye Oral about the role they can and want to play in this debate.
 How do they voice their activism and feminism from their positions?

-Next, we zoom out to a "politics of love" with the German writer, journalist and cultural scientist Mithu Sanyal.
+Next, we zoomed out to a "politics of love" with the German writer, journalist and cultural scientist Mithu Sanyal.
 Her books Vulva (2009) and Rape: From Lucretia to #MeToo (2019) explore how our society has dealt with sexual violence for centuries, and what that says about our beliefs on sex, sexuality and gender.
-You can expect an inspiring and confrontational report by a driven researcher about her investigation into love as a political force.
+Her video-essay is an inspiring and confrontational report by a driven researcher about her investigation into love as a political force.